Crafting a high converting landing page is not for the faint of heart.

 After all, the Internet has guides for everything, including topics as complex as how to build a real rocket.

-So isn’t there an easy, go-to guide for landing pages?
+So isn’t there an easy, go-to guide for the best landing pages?

 Sadly, there’s no one-size-fits-all instruction book.
 No matter how hard you look, you’ll never find a landing page Holy Grail.